Nicaraguan Armed Forces: Military under the Sandinista government, 1979–1990

 To replace the National Guard, the Sandinistas established a new national army, the Sandinista Popular Army (Ejército Popular Sandinista—EPS), and a police force, the Sandinista Police (Policía Sandinista).
 These two groups, contrary to the original Puntarenas Pact were controlled by the Sandinistas and trained by personnel from Cuba, Eastern Europe, and the Soviet Union.
 Opposition to the overwhelming FSLN influence in the security forces did not surface until 1980.

 Meanwhile, the EPS developed, with support from Cuba and the Soviet Union, into the largest and best equipped military force in Central America.
 Simultaneously, with the introduction of Patriotic Military Service (1983), a conscription system, EPS forces reached approximately 80,000 active-duty members by 1990.
 Patriotic Military Service required males, ranging in age from seventeen to twenty-six, to serve four years in the military (two years active duty and two years in the reserves).
 This conscription system did not require women to enlist; however, they could do so voluntarily.

 The Patriotic Military Service system was an extremely unpopular initiative taken by the Sandinista government.
 Draft dodging was rampant as young men fled the country in order to avoid conscription.
 Additionally, massive demonstrations and antidraft protests plagued the country.
 The unpopularity of the draft was believed to have been a large factor in the Sandinista election defeat in 1990.

-Armed Forces performed very well in terms of human rights under the Sandinistas.
+The Armed Forces performed very well in terms of human rights under the Sandinistas.
 Upon visiting Nicaragua, human rights organizations such as Amnesty International, Americas Watch, and the Human Rights Commission of the Organization of American States found “little evidence of the extreme types of human rights violations so common under…US-backed regimes.”
-These organizations were also unable to find any examples of: state-sponsored death squads, use of physical torture propagated by the state, and very few disappearances/executions.
-Although, the investigations led by human rights organizations excluded unruly soldiers acting violently on their own accord.
+These organizations were also unable to find any examples of state-sponsored death squads, use of physical torture propagated by the state, and very few disappearances/executions.
+Although the investigations led by human rights organizations excluded unruly soldiers acting violently on their own accord.
 In this context, it was discovered that the government's “usual response…was to investigate and discipline those responsible.”